News

 Landmark Study Shows Steroids Must Be Tapered Early

-Steroids must be tapered early to avoid long-term steroid-toxiciites, according to a landmark 3-year observational study of severe asthma patients.
+Steroids must be tapered early to avoid long-term steroid-toxicities, according to a landmark 3-year observational study of severe asthma patients.
 The latest data, published in the Journal of Allergy and Clinical Immunology, shows patients can develop long-term steroid-toxicities that do not improve even with a reduction in steroids.[1]
 The publication continues the work highlighted in a previous publication, extending the observational window from 1 year to 3 years.[2]

 The longitudinal study compared OCS-related toxicity levels in 101 patients with severe asthma at the start of biologic treatment to levels after 1 and 3 years (n=89), respectively.
 Steroid-toxicity was measured using the Steritas Glucocorticoid Toxicity Index (GTI), a weighted validated clinical outcome assessment that quantifies steroid-related toxicity in individual patients.